NDAC Terms of Membership – Group Members

 Volunteer Status and Term

-NDAC Members, State Leaders and Group Member Representatives are all volunteers who will not receive financial or in-kind compensation for their advocacy efforts.
-The term of NDAC membership is indefinite, though all NDAC Members and State Leaders must continue to be members in good standing of NDSC.
-NDAC Members and State Leaders may resign from NDAC at any time and for any reason by providing written notice to Heather Sachs, NDSC Policy & Advocacy Director, firstname.lastname@example.org
+NDAC Members and Group Member Representatives are all volunteers who will not receive financial or in-kind compensation for their advocacy efforts.
+The term of NDAC membership is indefinite, though all NDAC Members must continue to be members in good standing of NDSC.
+NDAC Members may resign from NDAC at any time and for any reason by providing written notice to Heather Sachs, NDSC Policy & Advocacy Director, firstname.lastname@example.org

 NDAC Facebook Group